Cross-company data sharing

-This article provides information about cross-company data sharing.
+This topic provides information about cross-company data sharing.
 Cross-company sharing is a mechanism for sharing reference and group data among companies in a Microsoft Dynamics 365 for Finance and Operations deployment.
 This feature resembles the virtual companies feature in Microsoft Dynamics AX 2012.

 What is this feature and how does it work?